| 365 Analysis BIG OIL 12/08/02 by Jeff Dieffenbach The U.S. Men’s National Team survived two scares in advancing to

 realized both, of course, beating Barbados 4-0 and watching South

+Korea pull out a 1-0 win.
 A third scare failed to materialize.
 With only two matches to

 play in the final round of qualifying, the U.S. sat fourth behind